 SummaryNovant Health's Safe Med Program uses pharmacists to telephone recently discharged patients to educate them about their medications and reconcile their medication list, with the goal of preventing readmissions related to adverse drug events.
 During the call, the pharmacist asks the patient to review all prescription and over-the-counter medications currently being taken and provides educational information about each.
-The pharmacist reconciles the patient-reported list with the list documented at discharge, addressing any discrepancies.
-The patient's physician and the patient receive a copy of the reconciled list, along with additional relevant information.
+The pharmacist reconciles the patient-reported list with the list documented at discharge and updates the medication list within the electronic medical record, addressing any discrepancies.
+The patient receives a copy of the reconciled list along with additional relevant information and adherance aids.
 As necessary, the pharmacist arranges for prompt followup on any medical or disease management needs identified during the call.
-Certified pharmacy technicians also call patients 30 days after the initial pharmacist call to conduct further followup.
+Certified pharmacy technicians also call high risk patients 30 days after the initial pharmacist call to conduct further followup.
 The program has significantly reduced overall readmissions and those related to adverse drug events and has generated high levels of patient satisfaction.Moderate: The evidence consists of pre- and post-implementation comparisons of 30- and 60-day readmission rates (both overall and those related to adverse drug events), along with qualitative feedback from post-implementation patient satisfaction surveys.

 Developing OrganizationsNovant Health

 Problem AddressedMedication errors remain common and preventable, with many such errors occurring during the prescribing and administration process.1 Improved medication reconciliation systems, including those that occur postdischarge, can play a critical role in preventing these errors; yet, many hospitals do not have effective systems in place.